danBlakeslee/content-creation-manager/README.md

 # or
 bun dev
 ```
+This project uses Appwrite as the database.
+You will need to configure an environment variables file and connect your database to the application from that file.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.